 The EIS is expected to include an informed cost estimate for each option evaluated.

 It is most appropriate to develop cost estimates when more detailed designs are available and existing data gaps are filled by technical analyses (and not sooner).
 Those informed cost estimates could then be used for a number of agency decisions, including: development of design components, sustainability of the options or opportunity to incorporate sustainable design components, preference between options, construction and maintenance approach, and many other items.

 How long does it take to complete an Environmental Impact Statement (EIS)?

-DES anticipates that an EIS of this size and complexity would require 3 years to complete.
-The EIS could begin in late 2017 or early 2018 if funding is secured in the 2017–19 Capital Budget, and could be completed by early 2021.
+DES anticipates that an EIS of this size and complexity will require about 3 years to complete.

 How much will an EIS cost?